The impact of pressure oscillations on bubble rising in shear-thinning fluids: Conclusions

 \section{Conclusions}

-Using numerical simulations, we investigated the rising dynamics of millimiter-sized bubbles under external pressure oscillations within an incompressible, shear-thinning fluid.
-Motivated by previous experiments \cite{iwata2008pressure}, we employed the Carreau–Yasuda constitutive equation to model the shear-thinning properties of the fluid and we considered bubbles with an initial radius between 0.5mm and 2mm.
+Using numerical simulations, we investigated the rising dynamics of millimeter-sized bubbles under external pressure oscillations within an incompressible, shear-thinning fluid.
+Motivated by previous experiments \cite{iwata2008pressure}, we employed the Carreau--Yasuda constitutive equation to model the shear-thinning properties of the fluid and we considered bubbles with an initial radius between $0.5\,\mathrm{mm}$ and $2\,\mathrm{mm}$.
 We assumed an axisymmetric geometry and we neglected mass and heat transport between the gas and the fluid.
-We also neglected the viscosity of the gas, thus avoiding to solve for the flow within the bubble.
+We also neglected the viscosity of the gas, thus avoiding solving for the flow within the bubble.
 We employed an isothermal compression law to describe the gas pressure within the bubble.

 Before studying the effect of pressure oscillations, we investigated the natural rising motion of the bubbles.
-We found that bubbles smaller than 1mm closely follow Stokes law.
-Instead, bubbles approaching a 2 mm radius begin to significantly modify the local viscosity, leading to an increased rising velocity compared to that predicted by Stokes law.
+We found that bubbles smaller than $1\,\mathrm{mm}$ closely follow Stokes law.
+Instead, bubbles approaching a $2\,\mathrm{mm}$ radius begin to significantly modify the local viscosity, leading to an increased rising velocity compared to that predicted by Stokes law.
 We then applied an external pressure driving and studied the bubble rising and shape dynamics.
-To explore a wide range of cases comparable to those in the experiments of Iwata et al \cite{iwata2008pressure}, we changed the frequency and the amplitude of the periodic pressure driving.
+To explore a wide range of cases comparable to those in the experiments of Iwata~et~al.~\cite{iwata2008pressure}, we changed the frequency and the amplitude of the periodic pressure driving.
+The external pressure oscillations drive periodic bubble volume oscillations.
+This results in the appearance of large local deformation rates, which reduce the effective viscosity in the bubble’s surroundings.
+As a consequence, the bubble drag decreases and its rising velocity increases by several orders of magnitude compared to that in the absence of the external driving.